Woetoe05/EXPO20/README.md

-look at mergedAllElements for the main code for now 31-01-24
+look at mergedAllEllements for the main code for now 31-01-24